|TABLE OF CONTENTS|

 Defective Tools Suck.
 My snap ring pliers are a recent upgrade.
 The ancient pair they replaced was only borderline usable.
 Apparently the new ones have only been used for outside snap rings.
 All the tips for these pliers are angled outward.
 They work great for spreading outside snap rings.
 Try using them to compress an inside snap ring and they slip out of the holes.
 As often happens, it's been too long to find the receipt and take them back, so chuck one set of tips in the vice and bend them straight (the way they should have been made).
 Now that set of tips will work for both inside and outside snap rings.
 The rest of the tips will be added to my never-ending list of stuff to fix.

-Three cylinders done, pistons, and rings fitted.
+Three cylinders done, pistons, and rings properly fitted.
 Now for the most important step.
 Completely disassemble the engine and thoroughly clean the grinding and metal dust out of everything.
 Continue to keep things like main caps and bearings that will be reused sorted and arranged so they go back exactly where they were removed.
 Even though some areas were protected by leaving the crank in the engine, cleaning brushes must be run thru every oil passage in the block and crankshaft.
 Amazing what comes out some of those holes.
 Run soapy water thru the water jacket, and any places grit and dust can hide.
 Immediately after cleaning with water, wipe every surface down with clean rags dipped in motor oil.
 Freshly machined metal will immediately start to rust if not covered with oil.
 The oil will chase water out.
-Unless you are a lot better at cleaning than I am, the rags will get dirty.
+Unless you are a lot better at cleaning than I am, the oily rags will instantly start turning black.
 Go over everything again with clean rags until the rags stay clean.
 Wrap all loose parts, so they remain clean.
 The first engine I built was done in a barn with a dirt floor.
 It took a lot of plastic bags to keep dust, dirt, bugs, and bird droppings out of that engine.

 Here's a very cool photo.